C

 Nymphicus hollandicus is the scientific name for this bird.

 The bird’s scientific name is Nymphicus hollandicus.
-Nymphicus because the German ornithologist Johann Georg Wagler thought them as beautiful as the nymphs of Greek mythology.
+Nymphicus because the German ornithologist Johann Georg Wagler thought them to be as beautiful as the nymphs of Greek mythology.
 Hollandicus is Latin and refers to New Holland, which was the old name for Australia.
-There are only one species, but the bird comes in many types of color morphs.
+There is only one species, but the bird comes in many types of color morphs.

 Appearance